OleksiiMasaltsev/computer-shop/README.md

 - every component has its own unique fields and characteristics
 - Customer class holds the name and shopping cart as a list
 - Shop stores all the components and has methods to communicate with the user
-- ChatBot and ConsoleReader class help to interact with a customer
+- ConsoleReader class helps to interact with a customer

 ## Technologies
 - Java 17